d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   succinctly:

   ┌────
+  │ ;; NOTE this example does not include all the properties that │ ;; `fontaine-presets' accepts.
+  │
   │ ;; Notice the duplication of properties and how we will avoid it.
   │ (setq fontaine-presets
   │       '((regular